1760-07-16 - Engagement of Emsdorf

 Map and initial deployment

-From Speckswinkel the Hatzbach stream flowed west towards Wohra, in a deep valley through a forest north of Erksdorf.
+From Speckswinkel, the Hatzbach stream flowed west towards Wohra, in a deep valley through a forest north of Erksdorf.
 A track of open land, traversed by a few hedges, gently sloped from the Hatzbach to Erksdorf.
 A forest extended to the north and west of Emsdorf towards the Hatzbach.
 To the north of the French camp, between Emsdorf and Erksdorf, several streams ran through a swampy valley.
-An open track of land occupied the area to the south of the camp.
+An open tract of land occupied the area to the south of the camp.

 The Bercheny Hussards were encamped on the right wing to the south of Erksdorf while light infantry was posted to the west of this village.
 Anhalt Infanterie occupied the centre of the camp and Royal Bavière Infanterie the left wing.